WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Advertiser Discolure

-What is a Protein Powder?
+What is a protein powder?

 Protein powder is a dietary supplement that provides a concentrated source of protein in a powdered form.
 It is commonly used by individuals who may have difficulty meeting their protein needs through whole foods alone, such as athletes, fitness enthusiasts, or those with specific dietary preferences or restrictions e.g. Vegans.
 Protein powders can be derived from various sources, and the most common types include whey, casein, soy, pea, hemp, rice and collagen.
 Protein powders often contain a spectrum of amino acids, including essential amino acids that must be obtained through diet.
 Amino acids are the building blocks of proteins, and they play a crucial role in the synthesis of new proteins in the body.